aravinda-1402/Customer-Churn-Prediction/README.md

 * Preprocesses the data (handling missing values, encoding categorical variables, etc.).
 * Trains a logistic regression model.
 * Uploads the trained model back to S3 for future predictions.

+## 🌐 Deploying the Flask App
+The Flask app is deployed as a Docker container and serves the predictions based on the trained model:

+1. Run the Flask App: The app can be run manually using Docker or automatically as part of the Airflow pipeline.
+2. Access the Web Interface: Navigate to http://localhost:5000 in the browser to access the prediction interface.

 ## 📊 Results & Evaluation
 Once the model is trained, it will be stored in the `model-output/` directory in the specified S3 bucket.
 The model's performance can be evaluated based on accuracy, precision, recall, and F1-score using standard classification metrics in scikit-learn.